inkstitch/inkstitch/collections/_docs/en/004-005-lettering.md

 * If `stretch` is enabled, Ink/Stitch will stretch the spaces in between the letters, so that the text will use the entire path.
   Otherwise it will keep the distances from the original text.
 * Click on apply
+* Lettering will follow the path direction.
+Reverse the path if needed.

 ## Font library